Eliseo-AI/Bundesliga/README.md

 - country: country
 - iso2: State of the German federal republic to which the city belongs.
 - admin_name: Name of the city
-- capital = city type category ("primary" = country capital, "admin" = regional capital, "minor"= metropolitan city, "" = city)
+- capital: city type category ("primary" = country capital, "admin" = regional capital, "minor"= metropolitan city, "" = city)
-- population= population of the city.
+- population: population of the city.
-- population_ptroper: population of the city.
+- population_proper: population of the city.

 ## Installation Requirements
 - Download Zip